AdobeDocs/learning-manager.en/help/migrated/authors/feature-summary/courses.md

 ### Create a checklist {#createachecklist}

 Only an Author can create a checklist.
 A checklist is a type of Activity module.
-While setting up an Activity module, you, an Author, can select an Activity as **Checklist**, as shown below:&nbsp;
+While setting up an Activity module, you, an Author, can select an Activity as **Checklist**, as shown below:

 ![](assets/checklist-option.png)